AdguardTeam/AdGuardDNS/doc/environment.md

 ## <a href="#CONSUL_ALLOWLIST_URL" id="CONSUL_ALLOWLIST_URL" name="CONSUL_ALLOWLIST_URL">`CONSUL_ALLOWLIST_URL`</a>

-The URL of the Consul instance serving the dynamic part of the rate-limit allowlist.
+The HTTP(S) URL of the Consul instance serving the dynamic part of the rate-limit allowlist.
 See the [external HTTP API requirements section][ext-consul] on the expected format of the response.

 **Default:** No default value, the variable is **required.**